apache/daffodil/BUILD.md

 if you don't want `sbt compile` to call your C compiler with `cc` and `ar` as the default commands.

+## CentOS 7

+You can use the `yum` package manager to install most of the tools needed to build Daffodil:

+    sudo yum install clang gcc git java-11-openjdk-devel llvm make pkgconfig

+If you want to use clang instead of gcc, you'll have to set your environment variables `CC` and `AR` to the clang binaries' names:

+    export CC=clang AR=llvm-ar

+However, CentOS has no [mxml-devel][Mini-XML] or [sbt][SBT] packages in its own repositories.
+You'll have to install the latest [SBT] version following its website's instructions and you'll have to build the [Mini-XML] library from source:

+    git clone -b v3.2 https://github.com/michaelrsweet/mxml.git
+    # ./configure fails if you use CC=clang
+    unset CC AR
+    cd mxml
+    ./configure --prefix=/usr --disable-shared --disable-threads
+    make
+    sudo make install

+Now you can build Daffodil from source and the sbt and daffodil commands you type will be able to call the C compiler.

 ## Fedora 34

 You can use the `dnf` package manager to install most of the tools needed to build Daffodil:

-    sudo dnf install clang git java-11-openjdk-devel llvm make mxml-devel pkgconf
+    sudo dnf install clang gcc git java-11-openjdk-devel llvm make mxml-devel pkgconf

 If you want to use clang instead of gcc, you'll have to set your environment variables `CC` and `AR` to the clang binaries' names:

     export CC=clang AR=llvm-ar

-However, Fedora has no sbt package in its default repositories.
+However, Fedora has no [sbt][SBT] package in its own repositories.
 You'll have to install the latest [SBT] version following its website's instructions.